mozilla/fxa/docs/adr/0031-process-evolution.md

 ![An illustration of Option 3](images/0031-option3.png)

-We make a new long-running production branch (essentially [GitLab Flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html)).
+We make new long-running stage and production branches (essentially [GitLab Flow](https://docs.gitlab.com/ee/topics/gitlab_flow.html)).
 From that link:

 > After announcing a release branch, only add serious bug fixes to the branch.
 If
 > possible, first merge these bug fixes into main, and then cherry-pick them into